** Lendinvest review updated October 9th, 2018 **

 What Are The Loan Default Loss Rates

-Lendinvest’s default loss rates have been extremely low:
+Lendinvest’s provisioned default loss rates* are:

 Lendinvest holds over 80% of its loans in property located in London and the South East so if a property crash occurs, I would expect to see default rates increase dramatically.